 2278.
-When a contract of association is No change required. terminated, the association is liquidated
+When a contract of association is terminated, the association is liquidated

 2279.
 After payment of the debts, the remaining property devolves in accordance with the rules respecting the contract of association or, failing special rules, it is shared equally among the members.